Engee documentation

 Dynamics

-Heatsink mass - heatsink mass
+Heatsink mass — radiator mass

-0.35 kg (by default) | positive scalar
+0.35 kg (default) | positive scalar

-437.0 J/(K*kg) (by default) | `positive scalar `
+437.0 J/(K*kg) (default) | positive scalar

-Specific heat capacity of the heat sink.
+Specific heat capacity of the radiator.

 1. Churchill, Stuart W.; Chu, Humbert H.S.
 Correlating equations for laminar and turbulent free convection from a vertical plate.
 International Journal of Heat and Mass Transfer (November 1975): 1323-1329.

-2. Teertstra, P., Yovanovich, M.M., and Culham, J.R..
+2. Teertstra, P., Yovanovich, M.M., and Culham, J.R.
 Analytical Forced Convection Modeling of Plate Fin Heat Sinks.
-Proceedings of the 15th IEEE Semi-Therm Symposium (1999): pp. 34-41.
+Proceedings of 15th IEEE Semi-Therm Symposium (1999): pp. 34-41.